SMUAbdullah/digits-of-pi/README.md

 # Overview
-This repository contains data and scripts for visualization of the first 200 digits of π in a [circos](http://circos.ca) plot.
+This repository contains scripts for visualizing of the first 200 digits of π in a [circos](http://circos.ca) plot.
 The reading direction is clockwise from the top in each row.
 The rows progress towards the center of the circle

 ![π](https://github.com/SMUAbdullah/digits_of_pi/blob/master/image/pi.png)